Personal Injury Protection (PIP) Insurance Coverage Explained for 2026

 inInsurance

-Do I need PIP insurance if I have health insurance?
-Health insurance doesn’t replace income or cover essential services during recovery.
-PIP helps finance what your health insurance won’t cover, such as income loss or essential services during recovery.
+A PIP insurance payout helps finance what your health insurance won’t cover, such as income loss or essential services during recovery.

 PIP can help you recover faster by covering costs your regular health plan might not touch.

-While required in some states with varying minimums of $4,500-$50,000, PIP complements your existing protection by covering costs after a collision that health insurance typically won’t.
+While required in some states with varying minimums of $2,500 to $50,000, PIP complements your existing protection by covering costs after a collision that health insurance typically won’t.

 Whether mandatory in your state or optional, PIP delivers invaluable peace of mind by protecting both you and your passengers after an accident.
-Explore your auto insurance options by entering your ZIP code into our free comparison tool today.
+Start your free PIP insurance quote comparison by entering your ZIP code into our quote tool today.

 Frequently Asked Questions